 Students, faculty and Bay Area service organizations explored the meaning of service learning and active community engagement in the two-day inaugural GLCEL seminar.

-University of San Francisco Professor of Entrepreneurship and Innovation Mark Cannice released his latest Venture Capital Confidence Index on Jan.
-30, 2014.
+University of San Francisco Professor of Entrepreneurship and Innovation Mark Cannice releases his latest Venture Capital Confidence Index covering Q4 2013.

 There’s much more to Professor Waters than his academic achievements.
 Here are 10 things you didn’t know »